NandiSRN/AWS-Devops--Foundation-SRN/05-kubernetes/04-scheduling/README.md

           values:
           - ssd

-Meaning (in plain English)
+Meaning (Plain English):

-“If a node does NOT match this, the pod will NEVER be scheduled there.”
+“If a node does NOT match this rule, the pod will NEVER be scheduled there.”

-Operators you must know (interview critical)
+Operators You Must Know
 Operator	Meaning
 In	Value must match
-NotIn	Value must NOT match
+NotIn	Value must not match
 Exists	Key must exist
 DoesNotExist	Key must not exist
-Production use cases
+Production Use Cases

 GPU workloads

-AZ-specific workloads
+AZ-specific services

 Dedicated node pools

-Compliance requirements
+Compliance / isolation requirements

-3.2 Preferred Node Affinity (Soft scoring)
+3.2 Preferred Node Affinity (Soft Scoring)
-YAML
 preferredDuringSchedulingIgnoredDuringExecution:
 - weight: 80
   preference:
     matchExpressions:
-    - key: disktype
+    - key: topology.kubernetes.io/zone
       operator: In
       values:
-      - ssd
+      - ap-south-1a

-Meaning
+Meaning:

-“Scheduler will TRY to place here, but will fall back if needed.”
+“Try to place here first — but fall back if necessary.”

-Weight
+Key points:

-Range: 1–100
+Weight range: 1–100

-Higher = stronger preference

-Used only during scoring, not filtering
+Used only during scoring

-Production truth

-Preferred ≠ guarantee

-Scheduler may ignore it under pressure
+Never blocks scheduling

-Used for optimization, not safety
+📌 Preferred affinity is optimization, not safety.

-4️⃣ Pod Affinity (Pods attract each other)
+4️⃣ Pod Affinity (Pods Attract Each Other)

-Now we stop talking about nodes and start talking about relationships between pods.
+Now we stop selecting nodes
+and start defining relationships between pods.

-What is Pod Affinity?
+What Is Pod Affinity?

 “Place this pod near another pod.”

-Example:

-App pod wants to be near:

-Cache

-Sidecar

-Backend service

-Example
 podAffinity:
   requiredDuringSchedulingIgnoredDuringExecution:
   - labelSelector: